-Whether you will be using Mailchimp or one of the other cloud based email marketing sites or CRM integrations, it is important to know why you are sending emails, what to include and what to be mindful of.
+Regardless of which of the cloud based email marketing sites or CRM integrations you will be using, it is important to know why you are sending emails, what to include and what to be mindful of.

 Email marketing sometimes has a bad press when it comes to SPAM and those who ignore the GDPR.
 But if you have ticked the consent or legitimate interest boxes then emails can work well for you, especially now with more people having more time to read emails.
 Emails are also a good way of keeping in contact and building relationships and building up your reputation.
 But how can you make sure your emails have a chance of getting read: